-Step one: If the student still believes that the grievance remains unresolved following these informal procedures, she or he initiates the formal review procedure by making a written request for a formal hearing through the dean to the Academic Vice-President.
+Step one: If the student still believes that the grievance remains unresolved following the informal procedures above, she or he initiates the formal review procedure by making a written request for a formal hearing through the dean to the SVPAA.
 Such a request should define the grievance and be accompanied by documentation of completion of the informal process.
 It should also be accompanied by the dean's opinion of the grievance.

-Step two: The Academic Vice-President determines whether the grievance merits further attention.
+Step two: The SVPAA determines whether the grievance merits further attention.
 If not, the student is so informed.
-If, however, the grievance does merit further attention, the academic vice president determines whether it is a procedural, competence, or academic dishonesty appeal.
-In addition, in some instances it may be possible for the academic vice president to settle the grievance.
+If, however, the grievance does merit further attention, the SVPAA determines whether it is a procedural appeal, an academic dishonesty appeal, or a quality of work appeal.